 Beware Of Inverse, Double & Triple Funds

-You may have already seen tickers for FAZ and FAS for example which are what I like to call exotic ETFs.
-FAZ is the 3X Bear fund that profits 3 times as fast when financial stocks fall.
-FAS on the other hand is a 3X Bull fund that profits 3 times as fast when financial stocks rise.
+You may have already seen tickets for FAZ and FAS, for example, which are what I like to call exotic ETFs.
+FAZ is the 3X Bear fund that profits three times as fast when financial stocks fall.
+FAS, on the other hand, is a 3X Bull Fund that profits three times as fast when financial stocks rise.

-With just 1 purchase you can be both highly leveraged and either short or long a massive sector of the economy instantly.
+With just one purchase, you can be both highly leveraged and either short or long a massive sector of the economy instantly.
 Kind of cool but also a little scary for some traders.

 Top 10 Most Traded ETFs

 Just for curiosity, I pulled a list of the top 10 most traded ETFs from 2011.
-Ironically enough there are some surprises in here to, including TZA and EFA.
+Ironically enough, there are some surprises in here too, including TZA and EFA.